 - Sulfapyridine, a sulfa drug, has been used to to treat and manage the Sweet’s syndrome variant, chronic classical (idiopathic) Sweet’s syndrome (Gowda et al, 2016).

 - Granulocyte and monocyte adsorption apheresis (GMA) therapy has been used to successfully treat refractory Sweet’s syndrome in a 55-year-old woman (Fujii et al, 2017).
 Apheresis is a medical technology in which the blood of a person is passed through an apparatus that separates out one particular constituent and returns the remainder to the circulation.
 In GMA, the main action is to selectively adsorb and deplete activated neutrophils and monocytes, and may be useful in Sweet’s syndrome patients with high serum levels of G-CSF (granulocyte colony-stimulating factor).

 * On rare occasions, these medications may trigger Sweet’s syndrome.
 Read more here.

 Treatment during pregnancy.

 The main form of treatment during pregnancy is steroids.
-There are other medications that can be considered, but some are not safe to use.
+There are other medications that can be considered, but some aren’t safe to use.
 Read more here.